 Students must have a bachelor's degree or its equivalent from a regionally-accredited college or university.
 International students with degrees issued outside the U.S. must meet the standards for a U.S. baccalaureate degree.
 Students who are admitted without the necessary academic preparation may be admitted conditionally and required to complete a configuration of undergraduate courses or other preparatory courses before beginning the graduate program.

 Applicants to the Brockport MBA program must submit a completed application.
-Application materials will be made available online.
 Criteria and procedures for application require submission or evidence of the following:

 - Official transcripts of all prior undergraduate and graduate work, documenting receipt of a bachelor’s degree or higher from an accredited four-year college or university as noted above with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
 The baccalaureate degree must reflect at least 120 credits.